 One entry per submission fee.

-Films can not be publicly available prior to the festival dates.
+Films can not be publicly available online prior to the festival dates.

 Entries must be in English or subtitled/dubbed in English.

-By submitting you agree to grant the festival the right to use film images promotional purposes.
+By submitting, if accepted, you agree to grant the festival the right to use film images promotional purposes.